jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 **Steps by EPA after substantive application lodged**

+### 45A EPA must provide substantive application to panel convener
+The EPA must, within 5 working days after a substantive application is lodged, provide the application to the panel convener.

 ### 46 EPA decides whether substantive application is complete and within scope
 (1) The EPA must, in consultation with the relevant administering agencies and relevant consent authorities, decide whether a substantive application complies with subsection (2) within 15 working days after receiving it.
 (2) A substantive application complies with this subsection if—